 What Is a Nassau?

-A Nassau is three separate bets wrapped into one round of golf: front 9, back 9, and overall 18.
-Each bet is completely independent — you can lose the front, win the back, and split the overall.
+A Nassau is three separate matches wrapped into one round of golf: front 9, back 9, and overall 18.
+Each match is completely independent — you can lose the front, win the back, and split the overall.
 This structure keeps the match competitive from the first tee to the last putt.

 How Nassau Scoring Works